 This is one of my favorite new exhibits of the season.
 Don’t miss it!

-Barry McGee will be on Exhibit through October 26th, 2013 at Cheim & Read, located at 547 West 25t Street, in the Chelsea Gallery District.
+Barry McGee will be on Exhibit through October 26th, 2013 at Cheim & Read, located at 547 West 25th Street, NYC, in the Chelsea Gallery District.